Johnny Depp: Early life

 Depp's mother gave him a guitar when he was 12, and he began playing in various bands.
 He dropped out of Miramar High School at 16 in 1979 to become a rock musician.
 He attempted to go back to school two weeks later, but the principal told him to follow his dream of being a musician.
 In 1980, Depp began playing in a band called The Kids.

 After modest local success in Florida, the band moved to Los Angeles in pursuit of a record deal, changing its name to Six Gun Method.
 In addition to the band, Depp worked a variety of odd jobs, such as in telemarketing.
 In December 1983, Depp married makeup artist Lori Anne Allison, the sister of his band's bassist and singer.
 The Kids split up before signing a record deal in 1984, and Depp began collaborating with the band Rock City Angels.
 He co-wrote their song "Mary", which appeared on their debut Geffen Records album Young Man's Blues.
 Depp and Allison divorced in 1985.

-Depp is of primarily English descent, with some French, German, and Irish ancestry.
+Depp is of primarily English descent, with some French, German, Irish and African American ancestry.
+Elizabeth Key Grinstead, one of the first African Americans in the North American colonies to sue for her freedom and win, is an eighth great-grandmother.
 His surname comes from a French Huguenot immigrant, Pierre Dieppe, who settled in Virginia around 1700.
-In interviews in 2002 and 2011, Depp claimed to have Native American ancestry, saying: "I guess I have some Native American somewhere down the line.
+In interviews in 2002 and 2011, Depp claimed to have Native American ancestry, "I guess I have some Native American somewhere down the line.
 My great-grandmother was quite a bit of Native American.
 She grew up Cherokee or maybe Creek Indian.
-Makes sense in terms of coming from Kentucky, which is rife with Cherokee and Creek Indian".
+Makes sense in terms of coming from Kentucky, which is rife with Cherokee and Creek Indian."

 Depp's claims came under scrutiny when Indian Country Today wrote that Depp had never inquired about his heritage or been recognized as a member of the Cherokee Nation.
-This led to criticism from the Native American community, as Depp has no documented Native ancestry, and Native community leaders consider him "a non-Indian" and a pretendian.
+This led to criticism of Depp, from the Native American community, as Depp has no documented Native ancestry, and Native community leaders consider him "a non-Indian" and a pretendian.
 Depp's choice to portray Tonto, a Native American character, in The Lone Ranger was criticized, along with his choice to name his rock band "Tonto's Giant Nuts".
 During the promotion for The Lone Ranger, Depp was formally adopted as an honorary son by LaDonna Harris, a member of the Comanche Nation, making him an honorary member of her family but not a member of any tribe.
-Depp's Comanche name given at the adoption was "Mah Woo May", which means shape shifter.
-Critical response to his claims from the Native community increased after this, including satirical portrayals of Depp by Native comedians.
-An ad featuring Depp and Native American imagery, by Dior for the fragrance "Sauvage", was pulled in 2019 after being accused of cultural appropriation and racism.